BoraBaranBora/Towards-scalable-multi-qubit-optimal-control-via-interaction-decomposition-in-the-diagonal-frame/README.md

  ## Reproducing the numerical demonstrations

-This repository accompanies the paper *Scalable diagonal-frame multi-qubit optimal control with k-body interaction decomposable targets* and provides the data and scripts used in the numerical demonstrations shown in the manuscript.
+This repository accompanies the paper *Towards scalable multi-qubit optimal control via interaction decomposition in the diagonal frame* and provides the data and scripts used in the numerical demonstrations shown in the manuscript.

 The results demonstrate that specifying multi-qubit control targets in a diagonal frame enables scalable k-body decomposable objectives, substantially reducing target specification and optimization complexity.
 On a simulated room-temperature NV–\(^{14}\)N–\(^{13}\)C–\(^{13}\)C register, this approach enables genuinely tripartite entangling gates to be synthesized with a single shaped microwave pulse, achieving fidelities ≈ 0.999 and yielding a 10–100× speed-up compared with previous multi-qubit entanglers beyond two qubits on this platform.